Patricia Roberts (basketball): Amateur basketball

 A native of Monroe, Georgia, Roberts, after playing high school basketball at Monroe Area High School, began her college playing career at North Georgia State College during the 1973–1974 season.
 She then transferred to Emporia State College in Kansas where she played collegiate basketball from 1974 to 1976.

 In 1976, Roberts played for the United States women's basketball team that played in the 1976 Summer Olympics.
 The 1976 games were the first to include an Olympic Basketball Tournament for Women.
 In the first women's basketball game played at the Olympics, the American team lost to Japan, 84–71.
 Roberts was the second highest scorer for the United States with 14 points in the inaugural Olympic game.
 Although the American team had not finished higher than eighth place in any prior international competition, the 1976 team defeated the team from Czechoslovakia, 83–67, to win the silver medal.
 Roberts was the team's third-highest scorer with 10 points in the silver medal game.
 Roberts scored a total of 60 points in five matches in the 1976 Olympics.

 Roberts remained on the National team in the subsequent year as the team competed in the 1977 World University Games.
 After winning the opening game against Germany, Marquis had a double-double with 17 points and 11 rebounds to help the USA team defeat Mexico.
 Marquis scored 16 points in a close game against Romania, which USA team won 76–73.
 The USSR team was too strong for the USA team, winning twice against the USA team, including the gold medal game.
 The USA team captured the silver medal.
 Roberts averaged 4.2 points per game.

-In the fall of 1976, Roberts transferred to the University of Tennessee.
+In the fall of 1976, Roberts transferred to the University of Tennessee and became the first African American to play for the Lady Volunteers.
 On November 13, 1976, in her first games at Tennessee, she set Tennessee school records with 51 points and 20 rebounds in a game against the University of Kentucky.
 She later bested her own single-game record with a 24-rebound performance.
 Over the course of the season, she also set Tennessee's single-season records with 929 points and an average of 29.9 points per game.
 At the end of the 1976–1977 season, Roberts was selected as an All-American and named the Tennessee Female Athlete of the Year.